nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > <img src="DeveloperGuideImages/LogicDelete.png" width="600">

-The sequence diagram above shows the interactions between the `Logic` component for the calling the execute() on "delete 1".
+The diagram in figure 6 shows the interactions between the `Logic` component for the calling the execute() method on "delete 1".

 ###**Model component**